 Open a Bank Account for Your Delaware LLC

 Getting a corporate bank account is the best way to separate your personal assets from the company’s assets.
-An LLC in Delaware is allowed to open a bank account in another country.
+However, if you are a non-US resident, it can be really difficult to get a corporate account with US banks.

 Stay Compliant with the Local Laws

-To maintain good standing at the state level, your Delaware LLC needs to comply with two main requirements.
+To maintain good standing at the state level, you need to comply with two main Delaware LLC requirements.
 They are:

 - Maintaining a registered agent in Delaware, and